ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 - If during dream effect resolution one or more new cards/abilities are put into dream that are not at ∞ speed, resolution stops, and the player not in control of the new top most card/effect becomes the active player.
 	- Maybe also: If new non infinite speed cards/effects are put into dream by an infinite speed effect and the active player passes, it does not cause them to resolve & instead the other player becomes active.
 - If effects would trigger simultaneously, they are put into dream all at once, in order of, from top to bottom:
-	- Method A (unsure which method to use):
 	- Effects from the first player in the round above effects from other players.
-		- Top to bottom, triggers from cards in: Dream, Reality (combat zone before the rest), Memory.
+	- Top to bottom, triggers from cards in: Dream, Reality, Memory.
 		- Dream, top to bottom: Cards higher in dream to cards lower in dream.
-			- Reality, top to bottom: Cards on the left side of a players reality zone to cards on the right side of their reality zone (units, then items, then locations).
+		- Reality, top to bottom: Cards on the left side of a players reality zone to cards on the right side of their reality zone (combatting cards are assumed to be to the left of non combatting cards).
 		- Memory, top to bottom: Cards higher in memory to cards lower in memory.
-	- Method B (no need for order/location of cards mattering in paper, has issues with multiple copies of the same card):
-		- Top to bottom, triggers from cards x before cards y (use each lower bullet as a tie breaker for the one above it if needed):
-			- Cards in Dream > Reality > Memory > Void
-			- (Cards with) higher base speed > lower base speed
-			- First player > 2nd player
-			- Spells > Units > Items > locations
-			- Higher base cost > lower base cost
-			- Higher base defense > lower base defense
-			- Higher source requirement > lower source requirement
-			- Alphabetical order of card names
-- If multiple effects that require targets to be chosen are put into dream simultaneously, targets must be chosen for the bottom most effect(s) first.
 - New cards arrive in memory above cards already in memory.
 - All new cards arrive in reality to the right of cards already in reality.
-Attacking and blocking does rearrange unit order, and at end of combat all attacking/blocking units return to the rest of the reality zone on the left of cards already there, in the same arrangement they were in combat.
+Attacking allows the attacking player to choose the order of their attacking units.
+Blocking forces the blocking units to match the location/order of the attacking units.
+At end of combat all attacking/blocking units return to the rest of the reality zone on the left of cards already there that didn't attack/block, in the same order/arrangement they were in combat.
+- If multiple effects that require targets to be chosen are put into dream simultaneously, targets must be chosen for the bottom most effect(s) first.
+- If multiple cards are in one board space (such as with weapons), the card on the bottom (the weapon) is assumed to be to the right of the card on top.
 ---
 # Some Random Card Examples